-Under the Ares Agreement, in consideration for the license, we issued shares of our Series C redeemable convertible preferred stock to Ares at the time of the initial closing of our Series C redeemable convertible preferred stock financing, which automatically converted into 1,913,501 shares of our common stock upon the closing of our IPO.
-As additional consideration for the license, we paid Ares \$25.0 million upon delivery and initiation of the transfer of specified information and materials and we are required to pay Ares aggregate milestone payments of up to \$176.5 million upon the achievement of specified BLA filing or regulatory approval and aggregate milestone payments of up to \$515.0 million upon the achievement of specified commercial milestones.
-Commencing on the first commercial sale of licensed products, we are obligated to pay tiered royalties of low double-digit to midteen percentages on annual net sales of the products covered by the license.
+Under the Ares Agreement, in consideration for the license, we issued shares of our Series C redeemable convertible preferred stock to Ares at the time of the initial closing of our Series C redeemable convertible preferred stock financing, which converted into

+1,913,501 shares of our common stock in May 2021.
+As additional consideration for the license, we paid Ares \$25.0 million upon delivery and initiation of the transfer of specified information and materials and we are required to pay Ares aggregate milestone payments of up to \$176.5 million upon the achievement of specified BLA filing or regulatory approval, beginning with \$15.0 million upon the first filing of an approval application and \$20.0 million upon regulatory approval in the U.S., and aggregate milestone payments of up to \$515.0 million upon the achievement of specified commercial milestones, beginning with \$15.0 million if worldwide aggregate annual net sales reach \$250 million and \$50.0 million if worldwide aggregate annual net sales reach \$500 million.
+Commencing on the first commercial sale of licensed products, we are obligated to pay tiered royalties of low double-digit to mid-teen percentages on annual net sales of the products covered by the license.
 In the event we sublicense our rights under the Ares Agreement, we are obligated to pay Ares a percentage ranging from the mid-single-digit to the low double-digits of specified sublicensing income received.